sgryphon/StratisBitcoinFullNode/README.md

 3. Build, and check the tests pass

-4. You can also check the node at least runs
+4. You can also check the node at least runs.

+   To see console output when running from Visual Studio, set the Debug > Application Arguments to something like:

+        -testnet -printtoconsole -debug=1

+   The datadir will default to somewhere like:

+        C:\Users\<user>\AppData\Roaming\stratisbitcoin\

 5. Publish the Stratis.BitcoinD project